 And if 2020 was any example, our WOTY often shows up in ways we least expect it.
 Last year my word was “Yes!”
 Can you believe it?
 I wanted to stay engaged, open and willing to explore any and all things that Life might bring about for me.
 The intention was that it would open me up to embracing more possibilities and growth for myself in known and unknown ways.
 As usual with a WOTY, I began repeating it to myself as much as possible by writing it in my daily journal and putting a lot of focus on what it meant and where it might lead me.
 Then COVID-19 happened.

-Honestly, there were a few times in the last 365 days when I wanted to conveniently forget about the word and doing nothing but drink wine, pig out on chocolate cake and read lightweight novels.
+Honestly, there were a few times in the last 365 days when I wanted to conveniently forget about the word and do nothing but drink wine, pig out on chocolate cake and read lightweight novels.
 I didn’t want to say YES! to abandoning my very well made and detailed travel plans for the summer.
 I didn’t want to accept the restrictions of COVID life or the news about how threatening it was to human life—not to mention the world as we knew it.
 In addition I definitely didn’t want to accept the turmoil, divisiveness uncertainty happening within the political world.
 But even though I did consider giving up the word, I didn’t.
 And I would like to believe that I (eventually) managed to learn and grow from the experience.
 If nothing else, I am happy I was alive at the end of 2020 and able to say “Yes! to a brand-new year.

 So while 2020 didn’t turn out the way I planned or expected, I still think it was a good one.
 I guess when your WOTY is YES you still manage to find the pony in the shit.
 (I hope you all know the joke that phrase refers too!)
 I did, and because I did I’m happy to report a number of things that I became and accomplished in 2020.